avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

     // Restrictions:
     // - Must not be the Primary Network ID
     Subnet ids.ID `json:"subnetID"`
-    // BlockchainID where the Subnet manager lives ChainID ids.ID `json:"chainID"`
+    // BlockchainID where the validator manager lives ChainID ids.ID `json:"chainID"`
-    // Address of the Subnet manager
+    // Address of the validator manager
     Address []byte `json:"address"`
-    // Initial pay-as-you-go validators for the Subnet validators []L1validator `json:"validators"`
+    // Initial set of validators for the L1 validators []L1Validator `json:"validators"`
     // Authorizes this conversion
     SubnetAuth verify.Verifiable `json:"subnetAuthorization"`
 }
 ```

-After this transaction is accepted, `CreateChainTx` and `AddSubnetvalidatorTx` are disabled on the Subnet.
-The only action that the `Owner` key is able to take is removing Subnet validators that were added using `AddSubnetvalidatorTx` previously via `RemoveSubnetvalidatorTx`.
-Unless removed by the `Owner` key, any Subnet validators added previously with an `AddSubnetvalidatorTx` will continue to validate the Subnet until their [`End`](https://github.com/ava-labs/avalanchego/blob/a1721541754f8ee23502b456af86fea8c766352a/vms/platformvm/txs/validator.go#L27) time is reached.
-Once all Subnet validators added with `AddSubnetvalidatorTx` are no longer in the validator set, the `Owner` key is powerless. `RegisterL1ValidatorTx` and `SetL1ValidatorWeightTx` must be used to manage the Subnet's validator set going forward.
+After this transaction is accepted, `CreateChainTx` and `AddSubnetValidatorTx` are disabled on the Subnet.
+The only action that the `Owner` key is able to take is removing Subnet validators with `RemoveSubnetValidatorTx` that had been previously added using `AddSubnetValidatorTx`.
+Unless removed by the `Owner` key, any Subnet validators added previously with an `AddSubnetValidatorTx` will continue to validate the Subnet until their [`End`](https://github.com/ava-labs/avalanchego/blob/a1721541754f8ee23502b456af86fea8c766352a/vms/platformvm/txs/validator.go#L27) time is reached.
+Once all Subnet validators added with `AddSubnetValidatorTx` are no longer in the validator set, the `Owner` key is powerless. `RegisterL1ValidatorTx` and `SetL1ValidatorWeightTx` must be used to manage the L1's validator set going forward.

 The `validationID` for validators added through `ConvertSubnetToL1Tx` is defined as the SHA256 hash of the 36 bytes resulting from concatenating the 32 byte `subnetID` with the 4 byte `validatorIndex` (index in the `validators` array within the transaction).